Critics jump on ultrasound and autism connection

 The research team also examined the scans retrospectively and was not present when they were taken, and this is another study flaw, Abramowicz said.
 They could not know, he said, how long an ultrasound exam lasted based on the timestamps on the first and last sonograms of a session.
 There could have been half an hour of scanning before the technician took the first image and another half-hour of scanning after the last, he explained.

-Asked whetherf individual technicians control depth of penetration, Abramowicz said the newest machines, when in obstetric mode, simply cannot penetrate deeper than what is safe for a fetus.
+Abramowicz said the newest machines, when in obstetric mode and properly used by trained professionals, are programmed to stay within safe parameters for a fetus.

 Finally, the authors claim that ultrasound technology is "minimally regulated," a claim to which others also take exception.